Focus on Fun, Not Food This Holiday

-By taking charge of your social calendar where you can and putting your hand up with suggestions for activity-based fun that keeps you moving, you can bypass some of the food-focused festivities and make some unique memories together.
+By taking charge of your social calendar, you can raise your hand with suggestions for activity-based fun that revolves around creating unique memories and bypassing some of the more food-focused festivities.
 Here are a few ideas:

 Christmas Light Walk